Backup #

 tar -czf FreshRSS-backup.tgz -C /usr/share/FreshRSS/ .

-Restoring Files from a Backup
+Restoring files from a backup #

-Extract the backup
+Extract the backup into your FreshRSS directory:

-tar -xzf FreshRSS-backup.tgz
+tar -xzf ~/FreshRSS-backup.tgz -C /usr/share/FreshRSS/

-Restore a database backup
+Restoring a database backup #

 cd /usr/share/FreshRSS/